The Glimmer Project

 The Glimmer Program is a unique program designed to support you and your well being through this cruel tragedy of miscarriage, stillbirth or neonatal loss.

-In the program, I will provide you with:
+In the program, you will receive:

 - supply daily guided mindfulness meditations to allow you to find peacefulness and strength.